-b.
-Application of asphalt, water, or suitable chemicals on dirt roads, materials, stockpiles, and other surfaces that can give rise to airborne dusts;

-- c.
-Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials.
-Adequate containment methods can be employed during sandblasting or other similar operations; - d.
-Covering, at all times when in motion, open-bodied trucks, transporting materials likely to give rise to airborne dust; and - e.
-The prompt removal of earth or other material from paved streets onto which earth or other material has been deposited. - 3.4.2 The Permittee shall not discharge or cause the discharge into the atmosphere from the MSW landfill or any other dust source, any fugitive dust, which exhibits opacity equal to or greater than 20 percent.
+- a.
+Use, where possible, of water or chemicals for control of dust in the demolition of existing buildings or structures, construction operations, the grading of roads, or the clearing of land: - b.
+Application of asphalt, water, or suitable chemicals on dirt roads, materials, stockpiles, and other surfaces that can give rise to airborne dusts; - c.
+Installation and use of hoods, fan, and fabric filters to enclose and vent the handling of dusty materials; - d.
+Covering, at all times when in motion, open bodied trucks that are transporting materials likely to give rise to airborne dusts; and - e.
+The prompt removal of earth or other material from paved streets onto which earth of other material has been deposited.

-[391-3-1-.02(2)(n)]

-3.5 Equipment Standards Not Covered by a Federal or SIP Rule and Not Instituted as an Emission Cap or Operating Limit
+- 3.4.4 The opacity from any fugitive dust source shall not equal or exceed 20 percent.
+[391-3-1-.02(2)(n)] - 3.5 Equipment Standards Not Covered by a Federal or SIP Rule and Not Instituted as an Emission Cap or Operating Limit